Indonesia's Lippo appoints banks for initial $200 million e-commerce funding

-JAKARTA Indonesian conglomerate Lippo Group has appointed Credit Suisse and Bank of America Merrill Lynch to lead its first round of funding, worth $200 million, for its e-commerce push.
+JAKARTA Indonesian conglomerate Lippo Group has appointed Credit Suisse and Bank of America Merrill Lynch to lead its first round of funding, worth $200 million (£133.6 million), for its e-commerce push.

 Lippo, controlled by the Riady family, has also chosen Rothschild as its financial adviser for the transaction.
 The funding will be used to "dominate e-commerce in Indonesia," it said in a statement on Monday.